-2. There must always be an inward goods movement which is followed by a later outward goods movement in the Member State of declaration or vice versa (declaration of these movements of goods should not be made necessarily by the same Intrastat declarant).
+There must always be an inward goods movement which is followed by a later outward goods movement in the Member State of declaration or vice versa (declaration of these movements of goods should not be made necessarily by the same Intrastat declarant), nature of transaction code 4.1, respectively 5.1.
+However, for nature of transaction 4.2 is accepted, after processing both a dispatch of goods to another country (nature of transaction 5.2), and a sale in the processing country (no Intrastat reporting, national trade).

-In other words, goods sent for processing to another Member State must return to the dispatching Member State after process.